 Reducing your spend in the bucket of benefits doesn’t mean you have to stop offering them.
 Make adjustments where you can, such as increasing the employee’s deductible slightly or converting pension plans to profit-sharing plans.

 Whatever you change, change it across your entire team—and make sure everyone is aware.
-Trying to hide the alterations from your employees will lower morale, but transparency will keep everyone informed and on the same page.
+Trying to hide the alterations from your employees will lower morale, but transparency will keep everyone informed and prevent employee turnover.

 “After you make changes, be transparent to your employees about what you’re doing and why,” Liu said.